vitejs/vite/docs/guide/api-javascript.md

    */
   moduleGraph: ModuleGraph
   /**
+   * The resolved urls Vite prints on the CLI. null in middleware mode.
+   */
+  resolvedUrls: ResolvedServerUrls | null
+  /**
    * Programmatically resolve, load and transform a URL and get the result
    * without going through the http request pipeline.
    */